sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 ### Q. Create a function having no parameters declared and print all the arguments passed to it

-- When a function is invoked the arguments passed to it are accessible using the defualt object called "arguments"
+- When a function is invoked the arguments passed to it are accessible using the default object called "arguments"
-- Numbers starting from 0 is set as key of the object "arguments" corresponding to each argument in the order
+- Numbers starting from 0 are set as keys of the object "arguments" corresponding to each argument in the order
-- `arguments` object will have length property as well which gives count of arguments passed
+- The `arguments` object will have a length property as well which gives count of arguments passed

 ```js
 function func() {